Microgynon 30

 If you miss a pill but are too late to take it before your next dose is due, you should still take both pills.
 This is safe, even if you take 2 pills in a day.
 You don’t need extra protection as long as you only miss one pill.

-If you’re over 24 hours late, as in you’ve missed more than one pill, it’s more complicated.
-See the section above ‘What should I do if I’ve missed more than one pill?’ – you may need to use extra protection for a week.
+If you’re over 24 hours late, which means you’ve missed more than one pill, it becomes more complicated.
+See the section above ‘What should I do if I’ve missed more than one pill?’ – you may need to use extra protection for 7 days.

 -